Huawei Unveils Servers with Intel Cascade Lake Refresh Processors | 27.03.20 | finanzen.at

 Huawei's end-to-end portfolio of products, solutions and services are both competitive and secure.
 Through open collaboration with ecosystem partners, we create lasting value for our customers, working to empower people, enrich home life, and inspire innovation in organizations of all shapes and sizes.

 At Huawei, innovation focuses on customer needs.
 We invest heavily in basic research, concentrating on technological breakthroughs that drive the world forward.
 We have more than 194,000 employees, and we operate in more than 170 countries and regions.
 Founded in 1987, Huawei is a private company wholly owned by its employees.
-For more information, please visit Huawei online at www.huawei.com or follow us on:
+For more information, visit www.huawei.com or:

 http://www.linkedin.com/company/Huawei